Ken "K. C." Yerrid stands at over six feet tall, is covered with tattoos and laden with muscle.

 Thayer said the cost of unproductive staff to the industry was $US90 billion in 2006, and now tipped $US328 billion.

-Security professionals were invited to participate in the survey which closes next month.
+Security professionals were invited to participate in a survey which closes next month.